 2. Reduce your working hours

 Yes, you read that right.
 If you believe you have a busy schedule, do yourself a favor and cut down 1 or 2 working hours.
-Since you are used to working long hours, you use the approach of working longer to complete work.
-If you have more work on your plate today, you work longer.
+Since you allocate long hours for work, you use the approach of working even longer to complete work.
+If you have more work on your plate today, you work extra hours.

 Working for fewer hours forces you to prioritize.
 You can no longer work for 3 hours on a specific task because you have other things to do.
 By forcing yourself to cut down the time for task X from 3 hours to 2 hours, you challenge yourself to work faster, think better and reduce wasted time.